sypherce/3ds_portlibs/README.md

-3DS Portlibs
+NDS Portlibs
 ============

-Here is a Makefile for building various portlibs for 3DS.
+Here is a Makefile for building various portlibs for NDS.
 You need to first build zlib and install it.
 Then you can build the other portlibs.

     $ make zlib